NiryoRobotics/roscon-2025/README.md

 ~/niryo_workshop/src/ned-ros2-driver/niryo_ned_ros2_driver/config/drivers_list.yaml
 ```

 Open this file and add the IP address of your robot's Ethernet interface (check the label on your robot or table).
+Please do NOT give a namespace to your robot, this could results to imcopatibility with the code.

 **Example configuration:**